-Vikings were actually a very sophisticated people who had their own customs, had a prowess for battle, liked to establish large farms and abided by their traditions.
-Following are some surprising facts about the Vikings.
+Vikings were actually very sophisticated people who had their own customs, had a prowess for battle, liked to establish large farms, and abided by their traditions.

 Horned helmets are often associated with the Vikings.
 Viking depicted in popular culture such as movies are shown to be wearing such helmets.
 However, the fact is that Vikings never used horned helmets.

 In fact, Vikings had a designated day for bathing known as ‘laurdag’.
-On this day, Vikings would take showers, clean themselves up and even use combs and other accessories to style themselves with care.
+On this day, Vikings would take showers, clean themselves, and even use combs and other accessories to style themselves with care.

-Vikings had many communal events which were meant to foster better relations between families, forge alliances, settle disputes and make important decisions.
+Vikings had many communal events that were meant to foster better relations between families, forge alliances, settle disputes, and make important decisions.

-One of the most important Viking event was known as ‘The Thing’ as translated from the Norse language.
+One of the most important Viking events was known as ‘The Thing’ as translated from the Norse language.
 This event was specifically designated to settle legal disputes pertaining to law and order.

 Vikings believed that their warriors who fell in battle didn’t go to the regular afterlife of other Vikings.
 Instead, they were carried away by the mythical female figures known as the valkyrie.

-The valkyrie carried the slain warriors to the Valhalla, a grand hall which was believed to be located in Asgard.
+The valkyrie carried the slain warriors to the Valhalla, a grand hall that was believed to be located in Asgard.
 Odin ruled over the hall and looked over the warriors brought to it.

-He also helped the warriors prepare for Ragnarok, the Viking end of world.
-The warriors enjoyed mead, meat and other luxuries at the hall while preparing for the Armageddon.
+He also helped the warriors prepare for Ragnarok, the Viking end of the world.
+The warriors enjoyed mead, meat, and other luxuries at the hall while preparing for the Armageddon.

 If a husband didn’t run the farm properly to provide for her woman, or if he beat her, the woman could seek a divorce.
 All a woman had to do was to call upon two witnesses and then say that she was divorcing her husband.